Political Party Spending On Candidates

 The San Diego County Democratic and Republican parties spend hundreds of thousands of dollars each election to support or oppose candidates running for office.

-Scroll through or search the table to see how much money the parties have spent on each candidate from January 2011 through the June 5, 2018, primary.
+Scroll through or search the table to see how much money the parties have spent on each candidate from January 2011 through Oct.
+10, 2018.
 Some candidates received financial support from the parties over multiple years, running for different offices.
 Their names only appear once in the table.

-Former state Assemblyman Nathan Fletcher, a county Board of Supervisors candidate this year, has received more financial support from the Democratic Party than any other candidate has in the data — a total of $973,000.
+Former state Assemblyman Nathan Fletcher, a county Board of Supervisors candidate this year, has received more financial support from the Democratic Party than any other candidate has in the data — more than $1.1 million.